Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

+This is a satisfying state of affairs.
+However, there still are desirable settings where one has an inclusion of C*-algebras $A\subseteq B$ (which we write as $\incl BA$) which satisfies the same regularity condition as a Cartan subalgebra, but which may not satisfy other conditions found in the definition of a Cartan MASA.
+For example, the crossed product constructions found in \cite[Section~6.1]{SRI} give a large class of examples where $A$ is a regular MASA in $B$, but which do not have a conditional expectation $E:B\rightarrow A$.
+In such settings, it is possible to use the constructions of Kumjian and Renault to produce a twisted groupoid $(\G,\Lb)$, but the underlying groupoid $\G$ is necessarily non-Hausdorff (see \cite[Theorem~4.4]{SRITwo}).
+It is not possible to describe such inclusions $\incl BA$ using the methods of Renault and Kumjian.

-This paper has several main goals.
+The present work has several main goals.
 The first is to give a groupoid model for inclusions of C*-algebras satisfying certain properties inspired by, although much weaker than, the properties characterizing Cartan inclusions, as defined by Renault in \cite {RenaultCartan}.
 The second main goal is intimately related to the first: we define the \emph {essential groupoid C*-algebra} associated to a not necessarily Hausdorff, topologically free, \'etale groupoid $\G $, equipped with a Fell line bundle $\Lb $.
+Taken together, these two results provide a classification for weak Cartan inclusions in the spirit of Renault and Kumjian using twisted, but possibly not Hausdorff, \'etale groupoids.
+Our results apply in considerable generality, and include the regular MASA inclusions $\incl BA$ mentioned in the previous paragraph, but they also apply to many regular inclusions where $A$ is an abelian subalgebra of $B$ which is not maximal abelian.
+Let us be more specific.

-Let $\G $ be such a groupoid.
-Well-known constructions associate two norms on the *-algebra $\CCL \G $ formed by the continuous local cross-sections of $\Lb $: the \emph {maximum} and the \emph {reduced} norms, respectively (see \ref {DefCCLG} for the precise definition).
+Let $\G$ be a topologically free, \'etale groupoid, equipped with a Fell line bundle $\Lb $.
+While we do not assume $\G$ is Hausdorff, we do assume its unit space is Hausdorff.
+Well-known constructions associate two norms on the $*$-algebra $\scrCcL \G $ formed by the continuous local cross-sections of $\Lb $: the \emph {maximum} and the \emph {reduced} norms, respectively (see \ref {DefCCLG} for the precise definition).
 Their completions yield the full and the reduced twisted groupoid C*-algebras of $\G $, usually denoted by $\Cg $ and $\Cgr $.

-When $\G $ is topologically free, that is, when the units of $\G $ with trivial isotropy form a dense set, we show in Theorem \ref {MinNorm} that there is a very canonical third choice, namely the \emph {smallest} among all C*-seminorms on $\CCL \G $ coinciding with the uniform norm on $C_c\big (\G ^{(0)}\big )$.
-The completion of $\CCL \G $ under this C*-seminorm is the \emph {essential groupoid C*-algebra} referred to above, which we denote by
+When $\G $ is topologically free, that is, when the units of $\G $ with trivial isotropy form a dense set, we show in Theorem \ref {MinNorm} that there is a very canonical third choice, namely the \emph {smallest} among all C*-seminorms on $\scrCcL \G $ coinciding with the uniform norm on $\CcGz $.
+The completion of $\scrCcL \G $ under this C*-seminorm is the \emph {essential groupoid C*-algebra} referred to above, which we denote by

+Inspired by an earlier version of the present work, Kwasniewski and Meyer \cite {KM} introduced a different notion of essential C*-algebra which applies to groupoids which are not necessarily topologically free.
+Their construction is described in detail in Section \ref{KMSection}.